 ‘Elegant yet humble, these devices make the kitchens feel unmistakably French, with the use of local materials, traditional designs and a considered colour palette.’

-What colours suit a French country kitchen?
+What colors suit a French country kitchen?

 The further south you go and the warmer the weather gets, the richer and bolder the colours become.
 ‘Yellows, blues and terracotta colours are traditionally used in the Provence region,’ Tom says.